The Trustee's office is responsible for the collection of real and personal property taxes for Coffee County.

 Manchester, TN 37349

-- The after hours drop-box in the Coffee County Trustee's window.
+- After hours drop-box in the Coffee County Trustee's window.
+(NO CASH, please)

-- The Trustee's office aids elderly, qualifying veterans or their widows and disabled taxpayers in application and certification procedures with the Tennessee Tax Relief Program/
+- The Trustee's office aids qualifying elderly, disabled veterans, disabled veterans’ widows, and disabled taxpayers in the application process in accordance with the state guidelines of the Tennessee Tax Relief Program.

 - Payment period for county taxes are from the first Monday of October through the last day of February of the following year.

-- The Trustee's office accepts postal cancellation.
-(Just make sure your envelope is postmarked by the last day of February.)
+- The Trustee's office accepts post mark dates.
 The only time postal cancellation is not honored is when delinquent taxes are turned over to Chancery Court on April 1st.

-- On March 1st, county taxes become delinquent and begin to accrue 1 1/2 % penalty and interest on the first day of each month.
+- On March 1st, county taxes become delinquent and begin to accrue 1.5 % penalty and interest and increases each month thereafter.

-- The Coffee County Commission sets the annual tax rate.
+- The Coffee County Commission sets the property tax rate.

 - Tennessee law does not require the mailing of tax notices indicating the amount of taxes due.
 Property owners are presumed to know that taxes are due without personal notification.
-Failure to receive a tax bill does not relieve the responsibility of payment; not is it a reason for penalty and interest charges to be wailed if the tax bill becomes delinquent.
+Failure to receive a tax bill does not relieve the responsibility of payment; nor is it a reason for penalty and interest charges to be waived if the tax bill becomes delinquent.

 - The property Assessor is responsible for appraising the property values on which taxes are assessed.